 What do the Canadian Inuits, the South African Zulus and the Japanese Okinawans have in common?

 These traditional cultures have different diets, but they are similar in that they are all based on whole foods, eaten consistently.

 That’s the secret to foods that help acne.
 You can eat them occasionally, but their real power comes with embracing them as your pattern of eating.
 Get into the habit of making overnight oats for breakfast.
-Sprinkle zinc-rich pumpkin seeds on your lunchtime salads.
+Throw oily fish onto your lunchtime salad.
 Load half your plate with vegetables at every dinner.

 Do this enough, and it becomes second nature.
 It doesn’t have to be perfect (there’s no such thing as a perfect diet!) it just has to be consistent.

 Ask yourself which of the action points you can do today, and start there.